karoliskoncevicius/moonshine-vim/README.md

 # moonshine-vim #

-Moonshine is a terminal-only colorscheme for vim.
+Moonshine is a dark terminal-only colorscheme for vim.

 ### Inspirations ###